Negative Pre-activations Differentiate Syntax: Related Work

 \subsection{Interpretability}

-Interpretability in modern machine learning remains difficult in part because many neurons are polysemantic, responding to different features \citep{olah2020zoom, goh2021multimodal, jermyn2022engineering, gurnee2023finding, templeton2024scaling, arora2018linear, mu2020compositional, olah2020zoom, gurnee2024universal}.
-A central driver of polysemanticity is superposition: features are compressed onto shared directions, allowing networks to represent more features than neurons and creating entanglement—multiple features sharing a single neuron \citep{elhage2022toy, adler2025towards, lecomte2023causes}.
-Prior work identified an orthogonal form of entanglement in which certain neurons separate highly similar inputs \citep{sawmya2025wasserstein}.
-We extend that result by demonstrating that these Wasserstein neurons specifically leverage the negative pre-activation region to implement syntactic differentiation—an aspect underexplored in analyses that implicitly treat positive pre-activations as the sole carrier of signal.
+Interpretability in modern machine learning remains difficult in part because many neurons are polysemantic, responding to different features \citep{arora2018linear, mu2020compositional, olah2020zoom, goh2021multimodal, jermyn2022engineering, gurnee2023finding, templeton2024scaling, gurnee2024universal}.
+A central driver of this is superposition: features are compressed onto shared directions, allowing networks to represent more features than neurons, creating entanglement \citep{elhage2022toy, lecomte2023causes, adler2025towards}.
+Prior work identified an orthogonal form of entanglement in which certain neurons separate highly similar inputs \citep{sawmya2025wasserstein}, but only showed that these neurons are sensitive to weight sparsification, without interpreting their role or linking them to syntax.
+Here, we demonstrate that these Wasserstein neurons specifically leverage the negative pre-activation region to implement syntactic differentiation, an aspect underexplored in analyses that implicitly treat positive pre-activations as the sole carrier of signal.